 Police are still investigating what may have caused the crash.

 The National Highway Traffic and Safety Administration says that motor vehicle accidents are the leading cause of death for those between the ages of 15 and 20-years-old, and 2 of every 3 teenagers killed in a crash are male.

-The Connecticut Auto Accident Attorneys with Carter Mario Injury Lawyers understand that the moments after an accident occurs can be confusing.
-That is why they created the Get Carter App for smart phones.
+The Connecticut Auto Accident Attorneys with Carter Mario Law Firm understand that the moments after an accident occurs can be confusing.
+That is why they created the Get Carter App for smartphones.
 This innovative creation offers emergency tools and resources for the crash victim at the touch of a button and can be downloaded at their website!